Tales of Frankenstein

 Michael Carreras intended the series to introduce Hammer to America, and wanted to give it a good chance.
 He enlisted Jimmy Sangster, fresh off The Revenge of Frankenstein, to write a pilot, “The Single Minded Black-Mailer”.
 Other writers provided five more scripts depicting an amoral Baron Frankenstein, in the Hammer style.

 Friction developed between the two studios because Columbia at that time held the TV rights to the Universal Monsters film series through their Shock Theater film package, and wanted to use that version of Frankenstein.
-Hammer, on the other hand, wanted to base the series on their own The Curse of Frankenstein.
+Hammer, on the other hand, wanted to base the series on their own – The Curse of Frankenstein.
 The only real input Hammer had was in the choice of Anton Diffring, who played Frankenstein very much like Peter Cushing.
 Diffring went on to star in Hammer’s The Man Who Could Cheat Death the following year.

-Since the series was intended for an American audience, Columbia rejected all six of Hammer’s scripts in favor of one written in-house.
+Since the series was intended for an American audience, Columbia rejected all six of Hammer’s scripts in favour of one written in-house.
 The film was co-written by Henry Kuttner and his wife C.L.
 Moore with Curt Siodmak, a veteran of Universal horror films including The Wolf Man, who also directed.
 Another script, “Frankenstein meets Dr. Varno”, was written by Jerome Bixby.

 The Monster was the flat-headed Universal Pictures version popularised by Boris Karloff, and was played by Don Megowan.